giorgiasampo/Foodata/README.md

 ### Quality analysis of datasets (copy from our doc or put a link)

+About data quality, we decided to follow four standards presented in the [Open Data Goldbook for Data Managers and Data Holders](file:///C:/Users/vanez/AppData/Local/Temp/european_data_portal_-_open_data_goldbook.pdf), provided by the European Data Portal: completeness, timeliness, accuracy and reusability.

+- Completeness: are the datasets complete?
+- Accuracy: are the datasets accurate enough for their purpose?
+- Timeliness: are the data up to date?
+- Reusability: are the datasets made available under an **open license** so that they can be reused?

+#### Eurostat ####

+As for the datasets from Eurostat, they are well described thanks also to the explanatory texts (metadata).
+As for completeness, it depends on the availability of national data from statistical institutes.
+Instead, with regard to consistency, it is reported in the metadata that "the data are checked for completeness, internal consistency, and consistency over time and coherence with other relevant data sources".
+On the other hand, there is a lack of explicit information regarding accuracy.
+The data are explorable, editable and filterable.
+However, they can be downloaded in a few formats.
+The indicators are sufficient but sometimes unclear.
+The updating is explicitly reported.

+#### FAOSTAT ####

+The [FAO Statistics Quality Assurance Framework](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwj4pvSe-ej1AhVag_0HHf9rDGAQFnoECAwQAw&url=https%3A%2F%2Funstats.un.org%2Funsd%2Funsystem%2FDocuments%2FQAF-FAO-1.pdf&usg=AOvVaw3L-_WIQ8YffLTqDLqBFN-L) (FAO SQAF) includes a definition of quality, and a series of principles to adhere to, in order to ensure the quality of FAO statistical production processes and statistical outputs.
+Each principle is accompanied by corresponding good practices, which provide practical guidance on how to assure compliance with the principle.
+Some reported good practices are already applied by the FAO statistical system, while other aspects are still being developed.

 ### Legal analysis (same)

 ### Ethical analysis (same)